 8. You might not see flowing lava

-One of the things I really want to highlight for families is that the volcano isn’t constantly erupting.
-When it’s not erupting that means there is no lava flowing.
-Please don’t tell your kids they will see lava unless you’ve seen a video that day on your trip that there’s lava!
+One of the things I really want to highlight for families is that the active volcano isn’t constantly erupting.
+When it’s not erupting, that means there is no lava flowing or much volcanic activity.
+Please don’t tell your kids they will see active lava flow unless you’ve seen a video that day on your trip that there’s lava!

 9. Make sure your kids know they aren’t in danger